ritesh8308/Basics_of_Python/README.md

 # basics
-python basic by ritesh mane
+python basic with :  ritesh-mane8308